Overview of DeepIntent

 Keep in mind that certain personal data may be exempt from such requests in certain circumstances.
 If an exception applies, we will inform you of this when responding to your request.
 Additionally, we may request that you provide us with information necessary to confirm your identity before responding to any request you make.

-If you wish to submit such a request, please click here.
+If you are a resident of a state that grants you the above rights and wish to submit a request to exercise one of your rights, please click here.
 We will need to verify your identity before responding to your requests.

-California Users who wish to opt out of the sale of their personal information can click here.
+If you wish to opt out of the sale of your personal information you can click here.
 We will need to verify your identity before responding to your requests.

 Data Protection Officer